Shanarachro/alx-pre_course/README.md

 This is our first readme
-and only for this task
+and only for this task Mardiya